ttruty/ttruty.github.io/projects/_posts/2019-08-07-Brain-Game-Dev.md

 ![Game menu]({{ "assets/img/braingame/menu3.png" | absolute_url }})

-- The take away from this game is a persisten highscore
+- The take away from this game is a persistent high-score

 ### Key take aways
 - Menu navigation
 - Sounds and persistent music and volume control
-- PlayerPerf to save highscore
+- PlayerPerf to save high-score

-### Future Developemt
+### Future Development
 - This framework allows more games to be added and can be a general game navigational menu framework